 Prioritizing health and wellbeing has become an essential aspect of Generation Z’s purchasing patterns

-Prioritizing health and wellbeing has become an essential aspect of Generation Z’s purchasing patterns.
-According to a Tufts Nutrition Report, over half (41%) of Gen Z would pay extra for foods they consider to be healthier, compared to 32% of millennials.
+Prioritizing health and well-being has become an essential aspect of generation Z’s purchasing patterns.
+Therefore, this is one of the gen Z food and beverage trends that need to be mentioned According to a Tufts Nutrition Report, over half (41%) of Gen Z would pay extra for foods they consider to be healthier, compared to 32% of millennials.

 Despite their early age, this generation has grown highly health-conscious and is interested in functional beverages that will improve their everyday lives and keep them healthy in the long run.

 - Currently, 20% of Gen Z consumers consume items that claim to have calming/relaxing properties.

 - 20% eat those having focus-enhancing properties.